Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Results

 \subsection{Changes along COVID-19 Pandemic}

-The results of the 17 repeated-measures ANOVA are displayed in Table~\ref{tab:ANOVAs}.
-Four of the ANOVAs were significant.
-Well-being (Fig~\ref{fig:wb}), quality of social contacts (Fig~\ref{fig:sc}), and self-blame (Fig~\ref{fig:sb}) increased and emotional loneliness decreased (Fig~\ref{fig:el}).
-Behavioral disengagement was higher at time 2 than at time 1 but went down to the starting point at times 3 and 4.
-For well-being, for example, 77 developers reported higher levels at time 4 than at time 1, 38 lower levels, and 9 an equal amount of well-being (cf. Tab.~\ref{tab:ANOVAs}).
-In contrast, productivity remained stable over time (Fig~\ref{fig:pr}).\footnote{Note that the repeated-measures ANOVAs necessarily only included the 107 participants that took part in all four waves whereas descriptive statistics reported in Table~\ref{tab:ANOVAs} and Figures~\ref{fig:wb} to ~\ref{fig:sc} all participants in each wave (e.g., 192 in wave 1) to improve prevision of the statistics we report.}
+The results of the 17 Friedman's test are displayed in Table~\ref{tab:ANOVAs}.
+Four of the tests were significant at $\alpha = .004$.
+Well-being (Fig~\ref{fig:wb}) increased, whereas emotional loneliness decreased (Fig~\ref{fig:el}).
+Behavioral disengagement decreased from wave 2 onwards (Fig~\ref{fig:bd}).
+Interestingly, the quality of social contacts (Fig~\ref{fig:sc}) showed a wave-form: It was lower during winter and early spring waves (i.e., April 2020, February 2021, and December 2021) than in later spring (i.e., May 2020, June 2021, and April 2022) when lockdowns were eased (i.e., in-person contacts were more accessible).
+For well-being, for example, 62 developers reported higher levels at Wave 6 than at Wave 1, 28 lower levels, and 11 an equal amount of well-being (cf. Tab.~\ref{tab:ANOVAs}).
+Interestingly, well-being increased between times 1 and 4, but then stayed relatively steady (Fig~\ref{fig:wb}).
+In contrast, productivity remained stable over time (Fig~\ref{fig:pr}).\footnote{Note that the Friedman's test necessarily only included the 73 participants that took part in all six waves whereas descriptive statistics reported in Table~\ref{tab:ANOVAs} and Figures~\ref{fig:wb} to ~\ref{fig:sc} all participants in each wave (e.g., 192 in wave 1) to improve prevision of the statistics we report in Appendix~\ref{sec:appendixC}.}